turris-cz/user-docs/docs/basics/reforis/intro.md

 ReForis offers an easy device administration which is meant to be simple even for inexperienced users.
 Doing a configuration from reForis is fully supported and undergoes heavy internal testing.
 With focus on simplicity, there might be a corner cases where you might need to use [LuCI](../luci/luci.md), but in general, those two should not clash.

 Using reForis is simple, intuitive and fully responsive.
 After initial setup a router is ready and no further settings are required.
-Current state of a device with all important information is represented on the single [overview page](screenshots/reforis.md#router-overview).

 ReForis also contains the notifications which ensure that users don’t miss any important event about their routers.